apache/airflow/docs/apache-airflow-providers-amazon/executors/ecs-executor.rst

 the Airflow Webserver and when containers are stopped, after task completion, the logs would be permanently lost.

-Remote logging can be employed when using the ECS executor to persist your Airflow Task logs and make them viewable from the Airflow Webserver.
+Remote logging should be employed when using the ECS executor to persist your Airflow Task logs and make them viewable from the Airflow Webserver.